Shankarpalli: Government and politics

 Shankarpally gram panchayat is the local self-government of the village.
 The panchayat is divided into wards and each ward is represented by an elected ward member.
 The ward members are headed by a Sarpanch.
 Shankarpally Constituted as Municipality on 2 August 2018 Merged with 4 other Gram Panchayats, Ramanthapur, Fathepur, Bulkapur, Singapur.

 Shankarpally falls under Chevella (SC) (Assembly constituency) of Telangana Legislative Assembly.
 The present MLA representing the constituency is Kale Yadaiah of Indian National Congress.

 Education

 Indus International School is located in the area.
 This village is approximately 5 km from IIT Hyderabad Campus.
 Global Indian International School, is also located in this area.
 IBS Hyderabad, a constituent of the ICFAI Foundation for Higher Education (IFHE) a Deemed University as per the UGC Act 1956, is also located in Shankarpally.
 IBS is in Donthanapally, Shankarapally Road and 10 km from main Shankarpally.

-Not only the global schools and universities but there are local schools like Sri Vivekananda High School and Sri Vivekananda Junior College for Telugu and English mediums, Jagruthi Degree College, Chaitanya Junior College, Ramakrishna High School, Revathi High School, Sri Krishnaveni Talent School, and Aksharam Public School.
+Not only the global schools and universities but there are local schools like Sri Vivekananda High School and Sri Vivekananda Junior College for Telugu and English mediums, Jagruthi Degree College, Chaitanya Junior College, Ramakrishna High School, Revathi High School, Sri Krishnaveni Talent School, and Aksharam Public School and PM SHRI Kendriya vidyalaya ordnance factory, it's an central government school that is located in eddumailaram village that comes under Sangareddy district.